Schwad/Schwad.github.io/_posts/2018-09-06-how-i-got-my-first-pull-request-merged-on-rails-core.markdown

 {: style="text-align:center"}
 ![Favorite](https://i.imgur.com/77Zc2i0.png)

 This is 80-85% of what I do (and I do not do much, but more on that later).
-You will see issues and PR's that have never been responded to, have unanswered questions, or have unfulfilled commitments from many months or years.
-You are completely in your right to pop your head around the corner and ask: `"@user, do you feel that your question has been fully answered, so we can close this?"` or `"Hello @user_2!
+You will see issues and PR's that have stagnated for months or years.
+You are completely allowed to pop your head around the corner and ask:

+`"@user, do you feel that your question has been fully answered, so we can close this?"` or `"Hello @user_2!
 Any chance you've had an opportunity to get that commit together?"`.

 People have tried to do this with bots, but there is nothing like the urgency of a real, empathetic, caring human behind the ping.

 This is 100% of how I use code triage.
-I actually think I have never used it to make PRs myself, although you certainly could.
 Even if you ignore your emails and only look at 4-6 issues for a half hour a month, you are giving back in a big way.

 ### Drive your gems/dependencies forward ➡️